<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 New call-to-action

-If background checks are so great, why wait until making an offer?
-Why not screen all your top applicants?
+But seriously, why wait until making an offer to conduct background checks?
+Why not screen all your top applicants from the get-go?

 There are a few reasons for this.